dojo-modeling/dojo-docs/model-registration.md

 - Clone your model code into the container.
 - Install any requirements needed to run your model.
 - Test model execution.
-This can be an iterative approach in that you can make several test runs to ensure that you model is running and producing the expected results.
+This can be an iterative approach in that you can make several test runs to ensure that your model is running and producing the expected results.
 - Once you have a successful model run, Dojo will need to learn how you run your model, what input parameters you want to expose to the end-user, metadata about your output file(s), and the directory where your results are located.
-[Quick Reference](#quick-command-reference) is a short introduction to the commands you will need followed by more in depth discussions and demonstrations of each command.

 ### Dojo Commands:
-Take a look at the model registration commands [cheatsheet](./cheatsheet.md) for a reference for Dojo's containerization environment commands.
+Along with the Debian terminal commands you'll be able to execute in the virtual terminal as you configure your model, Dojo has a number of custom commands to help you register your model.
+You can type `dojo` at any time while in the terminal to bring up the helper text in the terminal, or view the [command cheatsheet](./cheatsheet.md).

 ### Configuration File Annotation
 If your model uses configuration files to set parameters or tunable knobs, you will need to annotate them in order to expose these parameters to Dojo end-users.
-Once the annotation window is launched, you can annotate each parameter and provide metadata and detailed information.
+Once the annotation window is launched, you can annotate each parameter and provide metadata.

 With Dojo, you can annotate any plain text/ascii configuration file, including `.txt`, `.yaml`, `.json`, `.xml`, etc.